The charisma of Awamori. Interviewing Mr. Higa from the “Awamori Soko” on the charm of “Masahiro Okinawa Craft Gin”.

-I think that Masahiro Okinawa Gin is a good entry point for beginners to Awamori.
+I think that Masahiro Okinawa Craft Gin is a good entry point for beginners to Awamori.

 −What do you think is the best food to pair with “Gin Sonic”?

-Then again, gin sonic is better to gulp down than to chug.
-Therefore, it goes better with hearty dishes different to when drinking sake.
+Gin Sonic is definitely tastier when drunk in large gulps than when drunk in small gulps.
+Therefore, it goes better with hearty dishes than with sake-like dishes.
 For example, when eating “Goya Chanpuru”, it is better to drink Orion beer or Awamori with water instead of straight.
 It is easier to pair the volume of the drink with the volume of the food.

 −Please tell us the recommended spots in Okinawa that you would like to recommend to those tired souls.